 The Pitfalls of Stating a Literary Magazine

-If you are running or have thought about starting a literary magazine, you should consider the follow problems you are going to run into.
-Am I the number 1 authority on the internet on this subject, no. Have I owned and operated successful literary magazines and writers sites for the last 12 years?
+If you are running or starting a literary magazine, consider the following problems.
+Am I the number 1 authority on the internet on this subject?
+No. Have I owned and operated successful literary magazines and writer’s sites for the last 22 years?
 Yes.
-Have I made a ton of mistakes and earned myself a ton of headaches?
+Have I made many mistakes and earned myself a ton of headaches?
 Yes.
-Read the article and do it better than I did..
+Please read this article and do it better than I did.

 Problem 1: Too much work

-Literary magazine editors have: Too much work.
+Literary magazine editors can use less work.
 Literary magazines are very labor intensive.
-You may get 10s, or 100s, or even 1000s submissions, and you’ll be expected to respond to all of them.
-Publish someone and you are their hero.
-Reject a writer and you can get a furry of slurs.
+You may get 10s, 100s, or even 1000s submissions.
+You will be expected to respond to all of them.
+Publish someone, and you are their hero.
+Reject a writer, and you can get a furry of slurs.
 Here are a few things you can do to limit the work:

 1. Get a design template and stick with it.
 Make it easy for yourself to publish the site.
 Think it all out first, and then basically cut and paste.

 2. Should you use a blog?
-It might make it easier in a lot of ways, but I personally think you should start with a website and add a blog.
+It might make it easier in many ways, but you should start with a website and add a blog.

 3 .
 Write a form letter for responses.
 It’ll save a ton of headaches and offense.
 I’ve had editors send back a rejection like, “Ah, didn’t do it for me.”
-The magazine I got this from did very well at first and then faltered.
-I’m sure they wanted to keep it personal, but you end up hurting yourself in the end.
-This answer was the result, I would guess, of a editor who simply sent out too much mail.
-Maybe they didn’t care if I came back or not, but I would guess it was more along the lines of just being tired of dealing with people.
-I didn’t visit the site again until I heard they were having trouble.
+The magazine I got this from initially did very well and then faltered.
+They wanted to keep it personal, but you hurt yourself.
+This answer was the result, I guess, of an editor who sent out too much mail.
+Maybe they didn’t care if I returned, but it was more like just being tired of dealing with people.
+I only revisited the site once I heard they were having trouble.
 I never submitted anything else to them.
-A form letter might seem impersonal but it will save you from making a jerk of yourself on the day your dog died and your girl ran off
+A form letter might seem impersonal, but it will save you from making a jerk of yourself on the day your dog died, and your girl ran off

 4. Try to get some help.
-If you go into it as a group, it is very helpful.
+If you go into it as a group, it is beneficial.
 If it is just you, it’ll be a lot of work.

 Number 2: Too little reward

-Right now dealing with a bunch of artists and writers and being able to publish their work sounds like a lot of fun, but 6 months from now you’ll think “What the heck am I don’t this for?”
+Right now, dealing with a bunch of artists and writers and being able to publish their work sounds like a lot of fun, but six months from now, you’ll think, “What the heck am I don’t this?”
 Do yourself a big favor and understand the following:

 1. Make sure you love this going in.
 If you are doing it for any other reason than you love writing and want to support writing, walk away now.
-If you love writing, and you think you can create something unique in the writing world, do it.
+If you love writing and you can create something unique in the writing world, do it.

 2. Should you make money off a literary magazine?
-A lot of writers think you shouldn’t, but if you say it this way: Should you pay for other people to publish their work?
-Most people would say no. I say that you should love it, but you shouldn’t have to pay for it.
-You should at very least want to break even, and if you are very brave you should think you can make money on it.
+Many writers think you shouldn’t, but if you say it this way: Should you pay for other people to publish their work?
+Most people would say no. You should love it, but you shouldn’t have to pay.
+You should at least want to break even; if you are courageous, you should think you can make money.

 Number 3: I can’t make money on a literary magazine or website

 1. Bull.
-Yes you can make money on a literary magazine.
-In fact it is much easier to make money on a literary magazine or literary site than most people think.
+Yes, you can make money on a literary magazine.
+It is much easier to make money on a literary magazine or literary site than most people think.

-3. Another reason literary magazines can do well selling is that they build a loyal readership, namely the people you publish mostly will sign up for your mailing list an even come back from month to month to read the magazine.
+3. Literary magazines can sell well because they build a loyal readership.
+Namely, the people you publish will sign up for your mailing list and even come back from month to month to read the magazine.

-5. You should decide right now to run the site like it is a business.
+5. You should now decide to run the site like a business.
 It will save a lot of time, energy, and headache.

-Remember many people who start a literary magazine are also writers, and the thing I hear all the time is that it will take time away from your writing.
-This is true.
-It will, but if you set up a schedule right now, and limit your time online it will help.
-It will not cure the disease in the end, but it can help you to keep you writing.
+Remember, many people who start a literary magazine are also writers, and I often hear that it will take time away from your writing.
+It’s true.
+It will, but if you set up a schedule and limit your time online, it will help.
+It will not cure the disease in the end, but it can help keep you writing.